tonyxu1/backend-challenge-go/README.md

 ## Solution
 ### Design
 1. An HTTP Server to serve `GET /tokens?q=<query parameters>` by using [echo](https://echo.labstack.com/)
-2. A cron job to periodically get updated NFT information from ETH mainnet, push the data to Golang sync map.
+2. A cron job to periodically get updated NFT information from ETH mainnet, push the contract metadata to Golang sync map.
 3. Get proper contract metadata from webserver memory once client requests come in.
-4. Break contract address list into smaller chunks and send them to a goroutine to get contract metadata.
+4. Break contract address list into smaller chunks and send them to a separate goroutine to get contract metadata.
+5. Extend the query parameter to support comma separated values.
+6. Extend the query parameter to serch metadata by contract address.

 ### Benefits of this approach:
 1. Reduce the denpendency on external services. (alchemy services, etc)